hs-duesseldorf/software-engineering-2-exercises/README.md

 It would be nice to have a tool that automatically pulls those external Java libraries from the internet to your computer and make them accessible in your Java code for you.
 This would also reduce the amount of errors that occur while working together on a Java project, because now the project is build exactly the same way, no matter where.

-Thankfully those tools exist: Gradle and Maven.
+Thankfully those tools exist: [Gradle](https://gradle.org/) and [Maven](https://maven.apache.org/).
 We will focus on Maven here, but all of the tasks handled by Maven can also be achieved with Gradle.

 Maven projects only need a single [XML](https://en.wikipedia.org/wiki/XML) file to be described: [the project object model file, pom.xml](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html), which includes the external libraries in a `<dependencies>...</dependencies>` section, which consists of a list of `<dependency>...</dependency>` entries.
-There are [much more things](https://maven.apache.org/what-is-maven.html) you can do with Maven projects but we will reduce our focus on the dependency management here!
+There are [much more things](https://maven.apache.org/what-is-maven.html) you can do with Maven projects but we will focus on the dependency management here!

 ### HTTP - the protocol of the internet